 Here’s how to go about asking for spots: Email.
 Shaun (at) BrainChampagne.com

 Email, please, not a facebook or linkedin message, not a big envelope mailed to me.

 Include a link to video (if you have some reason for avoiding putting video on the web email me and we’ll discuss other options but note that youtube does have an option for private video).

 Video should be at least ten minutes (or a late-night TV set) and unedited.

 I’d also like to see a bio/list of credits/resume.
 If you have no credits that’s not a deal-breaker for the Liberty Comedy shows; everybody starts out with zero.
 But you should still try to have a bio.

 IF you have great press that’s nice, it shows you know how to work with the media.

 I do try to get back to everyone.
 Please don’t be disappointed if my response starts with the word “Sorry.”
 I can’t book everyone and there are a lot of very talented comedians.
-The comedians in my shows probably average fifteen years of performing experience.
-I have ten and I’m probably the newest comic I work with (this is for The Ivy League of Comedy; for Liberty Comedy there may be comics with less experience doing shorter sets).
+The comedians in my shows average well over twenty years of performing experience.
+I have eighteen and I’m probably the newest comic I work with (this is for The Ivy League of Comedy; for Liberty Comedy there may be comics with less experience doing shorter sets).